-Stem cell technology license expense reflects both recurring annual fees as well as costs for patent prosecution and protection that we are required to fund under the terms of certain of our license agreements.
-We recognize the latter costs as they are invoiced to us by the licensors and they do not occur ratably throughout the year or between years.
+Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection that we are required to fund under the terms of certain of our stem cell technology license agreements or have elected to pursue for commercial purposes.
+We recognize these costs as they are invoiced to us by the licensors and they do not occur ratably throughout the year or between years.
+Additionally, in 2015, this expense includes legal counsel and other costs we have incurred to advance in the U.S. and numerous foreign countries several pending patent applications with respect to AV-101 and our stem cell technology platform.

-AV-101 expenses in both periods presented reflect the costs associated with monitoring for and responding to potential feedback related to the Phase 1 clinical trial and preparing other reports required under the terms of our prior NIH grant, primarily through our contract research collaborator, Cato Research Ltd. Expenses in the quarter ended June 30, 2015 additionally include costs related to updating AV-101 documentation in preparation for the Phase 2 clinical trial to be conducted by the NIH.
+AV-101 expenses in both periods presented reflect the costs associated with monitoring for and responding to potential feedback related to the Phase 1 clinical trial and preparing other reports required under the terms of our prior NIH grant, primarily through our contract research collaborator, Cato Research Ltd. Expenses in 2015 also include costs related to updating documentation to facilitate the Phase 2 clinical trial of AV-101 in treatment resistant Major Depressive Disorder to be sponsored and conducted by the NIH.
+Stem cell and other project related expenses in both periods were minimal.